Structural Mechanics Simulation with Ansys Mechanical

 This course is your introduction to structural mechanics with Ansys and the perfect foundation for all further Ansys Mechanical courses.

-In spite of its ever-expanding functionalities, ANSYS Mechanical’s intuitive user interface makes it increasingly easy to operate.
-Off the shelf analysis templates give the user structured workflows encompassing complex tasks and multi-step procedures.
-On the other hand, the ...
+Despite its ever-expanding functionalities, Ansys Mechanical’s intuitive user interface makes it increasingly easy to operate.
+Off-the-shelf analysis templates give beginners as well as experienced users structured workflows encompassing complex tasks and multi-step procedures. ...

 Our offer in detail

 This training is offered as a 4-day course or alternatively as

 a self-paced eLearning course, in which you should invest a total of 4 learning day(s) with your own time allocation.

 01 Introduction to simulation with Ansys Mechanical